tolgap/vista/README.md

 And once your [WP Vista Collectors](https://github.com/tolgap/wp-vista-collector) start pushing all the information, you will see it on your master server pages.

+## Searching
+For searching, WP Vista uses Sunspot Solr search.
+The `Gemfile` has been setup to install a Sunspot instance *with* Solr included, if you don't have it yet.

+To get Sunspot running

+    bundle exec rake sunspot:solr:run #foreground

+Or to run it in the background

+    bundle exec rake sunspot:solr:start #background

 ## Running the server
 If you don't have Passenger running, you can always use WEBrick to start the server using